 Discover more about the Arts Council's ongoing development strategy.

-Developed by the Arts Council and supported by University College Dublin, New York University and the Irish Times.
+Developed by the Arts Council and supported by University College Dublin and New York University.

 Pan Pan – All That Fall by Samuel Beckett.
 (Photo Ros Kavanagh.)

 From 2020, the Arts Council will run Culture Night

 Providing support to selected organisations to plan and implement a fundraising programme.

 Find out how many people are within driving distance of your venue